-- Sending their data to a third party (LBWF) to be processed instead of doing it in-house (although we note that the same data is routinely provided to DfE for similar processing and purpose); - 2.
-Combining their data with that of other Boroughs to enable new questions to be answered (although we note that DfE is known to combine the same datasets and conduct similar processing for the same purpose).
+- Sending their data to a third party (LBWF) to be processed instead of doing it in-house (although we note that the same data is routinely provided to the third parties DfE and to Ofsted to for similar processing and purpose); - 2.
+Combining their data with that of other Boroughs to enable new questions to be answered (although we note that both DfE and Ofsted are known to combine the same datasets and conduct similar processing for the same purpose).

-There is an argument that because the same data is already transferred to third parties (DfE) and combined with data from other LAs in order to conduct very similar processing for a very similar purpose, this is not novel processing.
+There is an argument that because the same data is already transferred to third parties (DfE and Ofsted) and combined with data from other LAs in order to conduct very similar processing for a very similar purpose, this is not novel processing.
 However, there is sufficient ambiguity about whether that removes novelty to warrant consideration of a DPIA.